Havimaki/list-of-useful-resources/[General] on programming/how-to-build-good-software.md

 Elevator Pitch
 ------
-This article summarizes how software fails, and how to avoid that by reusing existing software, building for complexity and hiring great engineers who will make the right decisions.
+This article summarizes how to avoid building bad software, by reusing existing software, building for complexity and hiring great engineers who will make the right decisions.

 ------